 When they are not given the praise or special favor they believe they deserve, people with NPD may be generally sad and disappointed.
 Others may regard them as snobbish, arrogant, and dislike being around them.
-The Mayo Clinic lists the following as typical signs of this psychological disorder:

 - Exaggeration of abilities or achievements

 - Demands for consideration that are excessive

 - Inability to understand or respect other people’s thoughts or emotions on a fundamental level(1)